RomainMarcazzan/medical-awp/progress.md

   - [x] **Construct Augmented Prompt:**
     - Start with a preamble.
     - Append the text of each relevant chunk.
-    - Append the user's original question.
+    - Append the user\'s original question.
     - Log the full augmented prompt.
   - [x] **Call Chat LLM:**
     - Create a message list with the (potentially augmented) prompt.
     - Call `askOllamaChatRaw` with the messages.
     - Handle errors (within `askOllamaChatRaw` by emitting events).
-  - [x] Return the LLM's response (empty string, actual response via events).
+  - [x] Return the LLM\'s response (empty string, actual response via events).

 ---